itbdw/server-render-javascript/README.md

 `curl -A 'fake Googlebot by server-render-javascript' http://yourwebsite.com/abc`

-You should get two line in nginx access log, one is your request with user-agent `fake Googlebot by server-render-javascript` and one made by your upstream server with user-agent `ServerRenderJavascript`, if you not change the default user-agent at craw.js.
+You should get two line in nginx access log, one is your request with user-agent `fake Googlebot by server-render-javascript` and one made by your upstream server with user-agent `ServerRenderJavascript`, if you have not change the default user-agent at craw.js.

-If you get three line per request, check if your website redirect the http request to https.
-If, change the `var url =` line at spider.js, hardcode the protocol to `https`.

-## warning
+## Caution

-* If your website is https only, go spider.js, make sure the url is set by `var url = 'https' + '://'+ req.hostname + req.originalUrl;`
-* Listen 9001 by default, if you change the port, change nginx proxy port too.
+* Listen 9001 by default, if you change the port in spider.js, change nginx proxy port too.
 * Watch out the timeout in craw.js

 ## What and how it works